mab253/cpp_spring23/week0.md

 5. **Submit the class survey**
 - [Survey here](https://airtable.com/shrheWhtLAiFgZxM1) - password: c++2023pro
 - You will need to know your Discord name before completing the survey
+- You will need to agree to the academic honesty policy in the [syllabus](https://github.com/mab253/cpp_spring23/blob/main/README.md) when completing the survey